This article may contain compensated links. Please read disclaimer for more info.

 7- Walk along the elegant Pont Alexandre iii – This elegant bridge was also inaugurated on the occasion of the 1900 World Fair to connect the Invalides on the Left Bank to the Grand Palais and Petit Palais on the Right Bank.
 From the bridge, enjoy awesome views of these buildings and also one of the best views of the Eiffel Tower, with the Seine River in the foreground.

-Unique Things to Do in the 8th District of Paris
+Unique Things to Do in Paris 8th Arrondissement

 In our Paris Arrondissement Guides, we like to encourage people to beat the crowds and explore Paris beyond its main sights.
 Despite being one of the most touristy districts of Paris, there are many unique things to see and do beyond the classic stroll along the Champs Elysées.